What's coming up?

-Using a computer can be great fun, but you do need to keep a few safety hints and tips in mind.
+Using a computer can be great fun, but you do need to keep some key health and safety aspects in mind.

 In this activity, you will find out about sitting correctly and managing other common hazards when using your computer.Start activity